samiho03/Pet-Adoption-Management/README.md

 7. Additionally, pets can also be added directly by admins without user submission, for cases when pets are brought in manually.

 ---
+### Role-Based Login Flow

+- A single login form is used by both Users and Admins.
+- After login:
+  - **Users** are directed to a pet submission form where they can offer pets for adoption or protection.
+  - **Admins** are directed to the Admin Panel to manage the system (pet approvals, doctor assignments, etc.).

+---

 ##  User Interfaces